 As an example, the drive across the French Line and QAA line is the shortest, the most used and the most difficult route, for the simple fact that many of the climbs have been dug out from use.
 These signs of use are greatly increased when travellers don’t adequately deflate their tyres and drive at consistent speeds, however with some pre-trip desert vehicle preparation these churned sections are negotiable.

-The WAA line is used less than the French Line, meaning it is less corrugated.
-It leaves the Rig Road where the Colson Track strikes north and heads directly east, crossing the Erabena Track before meeting the Knolls Track.
+The WAA Line is less trafficked than the French, and also has less corrugations with which to contend.
+The dunes are also lower, but are often more technical as they can have double dune crests.
+The WAA leaves the Rig Road where the Colson Track strikes north and heads directly east, crossing the Erabena Track before meeting the Knolls Track.
 Most travellers then head north to meet the French Line.

-Another option which is an easy run south between the dunes from Poeppel Corner to the Rig Road-Warburton Track junction called the K1 Line.
+Another option, which is an easy run south between the dunes from Poeppel Corner to the Rig Road-Warburton Track junction, is the track called the K1 Line.
 The Warburton Track itself is used for access from the Birdsville Track to the Rig Road-K1 Line, though it can be put out of commission when it’s flooded.